kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
-v7.5.10, 16 Apr 2025:
+v7.5.11, 26 Apr 2025:
+- New feature: Mission lists in the Map Menu now has an "open all/close all" button.
-- Tweak: callback by Mycu for Purchasable paint modifications mod.
+- Tweak: (Again as this wasn't actually in 7.5.10.
+Sorry Mycu!)
+Callback by Mycu for Purchasable paint modifications mod.
-- Tweak: renamed AEGS callbacks by IALuir.
+- Tweak: (Again as this also wasn't actually in 7.5.10.
+Sorry IALuir!)
+Renamed AEGS callbacks by IALuir.

 v7.5 NOTES FOR PLAYERS:
 =======================